hitachi-nlp/FLD/README.md

 ## Generating new corpora
 To be coming.

-## Learning a prover on FLD corpora
+## Train language models on FLD corpora
 To be coming.